-The internal auditors completed one review during FY2023 in accordance with the risk-aligned internal audit plan approved by the AC
+The internal auditors completed their internal audit for FY2024 (including an internal review on sustainability reporting) during FY2024 in accordance with the risk-aligned internal audit plan approved by the AC.

 The AC is of the opinion that the internal audit function is independent, effective and adequately resourced, and is satisfied that Listing Rule 1207(10C) has been complied with.